Aadv1k/deimos/docs/image-smoothing/gaussian-filter.md

 ```

-Stay with me here - We have a kernel of `N` size, we go through each cell of the kernel and assign a value, we compute this value from `sigma` modifer along with the X, and Y co-ordinates of the pixel.&#x20;
+Stay with me here - We have a kernel of `N` size, we go through each cell of the kernel and assign a value, we compute this value from `sigma` modifier along with the X, and Y coordinates of the pixel.

 We then multiply the kernels's value from the neighbours of the current pixel.
-After this point the process is similarr to the **Mean filter** where we sum all the (weighted) values that come within kernel bounds and divide them.
+After this point the process is similar to the **Mean filter** where we sum all the (weighted) values that come within kernel bounds and divide them.
 That produces the following output.

 ### Result